bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **TIm Ruffing:** 00:04:19

-Okay, this is a coin join seminar.
+Okay, this is a CoinJoin seminar.
 So again, we can quickly go over the slide because I don't need to explain you how mixing works.
-We do it via a multi-input, multi-output transaction that you all know as a coin join.
+We do it via a multi-input, multi-output transaction that you all know as a CoinJoin.
 Now the interesting thing here is, if you want to do this transaction, here Alice, Bob and Carol need to come up with a new list of, with a fresh list of output addresses, C prime, A prime, B prime, in a way that should, nobody can tell which of these new addresses belongs to which user.
 And the way we're going to do this is a peer-to-peer mixing protocol.
-And in this talk, our peer-to-peer mixing protocol is CoinShop++.
+And in this talk, our peer-to-peer mixing protocol is CoinShuffle++.

 ## Peer-to-peer mixing.